ksurajsingh/ksurajsingh.github.io/Readme.md

 - [ ] make personal file private
 - [ ] add docs from resume to blog
 - [ ] [ using encryption ] for private files
+- [ ] Check if there is any kind of private media
 - [ ] security [ passwords + encryptions ]

 ## Stylise